 * * * * * * * *

-Among those who failed to file was Nathaniel M. McGregor, brother of Roderick McGregor and of Ellen McGregor Ewell, and son of John Smith Magruder.
-Four people obtained their freedom by supplemental petition: Stephen Smith (40); Sarah Carroll (48), and Sarah’s children William Carroll (11) and Mary Carroll (3).
+Among those who failed to file was Nathaniel M. McGregor, brother of Roderick M. McGregor and of Ellen McGregor Ewell–three of the children of John Smith Magruder, who changed all his children’s names to McGregor.
+Nathaniel had a residence and business in Washington, but lived primarily in Prince George’s County, MD, on the plantation his sons, Roderick M. McGregor (II) and John Francis McGregor, had inherited from their uncle Roderick.
+Census records and slave schedules record Nathaniel as a D.C. resident.
+Four people he held in slavery in D.C. obtained their freedom by supplemental petition: Stephen Smith (40); Sarah Carroll (48), and Sarah’s children William Carroll (11) and Mary Carroll (3).
 A man named John Wheeler testified for Stephen Smith.
 I have not identified John Wheeler; his words were recorded thus:

 Known servant Stephen for 10 years. first knew him in the store of Rich J. Ryon.
 Since 1855 he has been in Mr McGregors employ.
 Don’t know ownership.
 Reputed as McGregors servant. always heard he belonged to McGregor.
 Have no doubt in my own mind that he is McGregors. known him there constantly at McGregors store.